ClickCease

 10. How often should I administer AUDIT to my patients?

-It is recommended to administer AUDIT regularly, particularly during initial assessments and follow-up visits for ongoing treatment.
+Regular administration of AUDIT is recommended, particularly during initial assessments and follow-up visits for ongoing treatment.

 AUDIT scores indicate the level of risk for alcohol use disorders, with higher scores suggesting a greater need for intervention.